TimmKroe/hc-dashboard/README.md

 **!! please keep in mind that this is not production ready !!**

+## Installation
+TODO

+## Support
+The first thing you should do if you have any issue with the software is looking into the issues tab.
+If there is no solution to your problem create your own issue.

 ## Roadmap
 Here are all upcoming featues listed.
 - [ ] detailed Server Metrics of